gagin/rsiers/CODEBASE.md

 ## Development Workflow

+### Docker Setup (Recommended)
+1. Install Docker and Docker Compose
+2. Run `./docker-start.sh` to build and start the application
+3. Access the frontend at http://localhost:8000
+4. View logs with `docker-compose logs -f`
+5. Stop the application with `docker-compose down`

-### Standard Setup
+### Standard Setup (Alternative)
 1. Use `make install` or `setup.py` to set up the environment
 2. Use `make run` or `fix_and_run.sh` to start the application
 3. Access the frontend at http://localhost:8000
 4. Use `test_api.py` to verify the backend is working correctly
 5. Use `update_historical_bsi.py` to update BSI values if needed

-### Docker Setup
+### Error Recovery
-1. Install Docker and Docker Compose
-2. Run `./docker-start.sh` to build and start the application
-3. Access the frontend at http://localhost:8000
-4. View logs with `docker-compose logs -f`
-5. Stop the application with `docker-compose down`
+- If the backend is unavailable, the frontend will automatically switch to Time Machine mode with the latest historical data
+- A red "Backend unavailable, retry" button will appear, allowing users to retry the connection
+- The "Exit Time Machine" button is hidden when the backend is unavailable